The Victoria Bug Zoo offers an opportunity to view and experience real (live) tropical bugs from around the world.

 - Children and Youth – ages 5 – 17 – $8.00

-(Rates are current as of March 2018.
+(Tax not included.
+Rates are current as of February 2020.
 Please check the Victoria Bug Zoo website for up-to-date information)

 The official address is: